 Rachael Myrow is Senior Editor of KQED's Silicon Valley News Desk.
-You can also hear her work on NPR, WBUR's Here & Now and the BBC.
-She periodically guest hosts for KQED's Forum, and interviews celebrities and moderates panels on stages across the San Francisco Bay Area.
-Over the years, she's interviewed Kamala Harris, Arnold Schwarzenegger, Kamau Bell, David Byrne, Van Dyke Parks, Lyrics Born, Armistead Maupin, Tony Kushner, and Tommie Smith, among others.
+You can hear her work on NPR, The World, WBUR's Here & Now and the BBC.
+She also guest hosts for KQED's Forum.
+Over the years, she's talked with Kamau Bell, David Byrne, Kamala Harris, Tony Kushner, Armistead Maupin, Van Dyke Parks, Arnold Schwarzenegger and Tommie Smith, among others.

-Before all this, she hosted The California Report for seven+ years, reporting on topics like poor state regulation of assisted living facilities, the coming robot takeover of Amazon, and how private companies extort tax breaks from cities desperate to land large employers.
+Before all this, she hosted The California Report for 7+ years, reporting on topics like assisted living facilities, the robot takeover of Amazon, and chocolate persimmons.

-Has she won awards?
+Awards?
 Sure: Peabody, Edward R. Murrow, Regional Edward R. Murrow, RTNDA, Northern California RTNDA, SPJ Northern California Chapter, LA Press Club, Golden Mic.
 Prior to joining KQED, Rachael worked in Los Angeles at KPCC and Marketplace.
-She holds degrees in English and journalism from UC Berkeley (where she got her start at public radio on the show "Film Close Ups" at KALX-FM).
+She holds degrees in English and journalism from UC Berkeley (where she got her start in public radio on KALX-FM).

 Outside of the studio, you'll find Rachael hiking Bay Area trails and whipping up Instagram-ready meals in her kitchen.